 - Re-Establishing Credit After Bankruptcy To Qualify For Mortgage is strongly recommended

-- The Gustan Cho Team at CrossCountry Mortgage has no overlays on FHA Loans
+- Gustan Cho Associates has no overlays on FHA Loans

-- Borrowers can qualify for a FHA Loan one year into a Chapter 13 Bankruptcy with the approval of the Trustee
+- Borrowers can qualify for an FHA Loan one year into a Chapter 13 Bankruptcy with the approval of the Trustee

 - It will be a manual underwrite